Building great software requires great QA engineers.

 Finding faults and bugs is all well and good but these issues need to be translated into clear, actionable insight.
 Great QA Engineers recognize the importance of detailed, specific information on the precise nature of a flaw, including details on how it can be reproduced.

 More really is more here – rather over deliver than leave developers continually coming back with questions.
 Great QAs spell things out and leave zero guesswork for developers and product managers.
 The alternative is for the QA to be bombarded continually with questions, and nobody wants that.

 4. An Objective Fighter

-QAs have input into the entire software development process.
+QA Engineers have input into the entire software development process.
 Verifying software is just one aspect of the role – but most end users aren’t interested in code, they’re interested in what an application can do for them.
 A QA’s ability to offer objective insight into the validity of any features/changes/applications is just as important as the ability to verify code.
 Objectivity means being able to let go of minor imperfections or features that aren’t going to have a significant negative impact on the product, but which may bug the QA.

-Then there’s the art of being able to recognise the right time to pick a battle.
+Then there’s the art of being able to recognize the right time to pick a battle.
 Picking usability holes the week before a product launch is more likely to result in arguments than any changes being implemented, so validation should take place early in the development process.
 A QA who is able to verify and validate will bring real value to your team.

 5. A Quick Study

 Last but not least a great QA has ability.
-Tools will come and go; sophisticated automated QA testing procedures for highly complex software mean the best QAs need to have command of popular developer languages like C# or Java.
+Tools will come and go; sophisticated automated QA testing procedures for highly complex software mean the best QA testers need to have command of popular developer languages like C# or Java.
 The ability to learn and adapt quickly goes a long way when writing automation scripts using languages Perl, Python, Ruby and understand frameworks like Selenium.

 If you‘re in need of QA support, email us at firstname.lastname@example.org and we will connect you with our best talent!